imma/block/README.md

     script/profile

-Bash shells can source `script/profile` to make use of a block.
+Bash shells can source `profile` to make use of a block.
 Most configuration is environment variables and the side-effects it represents.

+    script/rc

+Shell functions aren't inherited by sub-shells, so they have to be loaded at every shell in `rc`; `profile` should load `rc`.

 # Builds